qBraid/HAQS-2022/pull_request_template.md

 ### Team members

 bart-q#6212
+Katarzyna Nałęcz-Charkiewicz#7892
+Paweł Gora#9562

 ### Submission summary

-Solution of VQC challenge, verified on amazon SV1 simulator with 100% accuracy for default parameters.
+Solution of VQC and QKE challenges has been verified on Amazon SV1 simulator with 100% accuracy for default parameters (500 shots).

 ### Additional comments